codepony/waschi/README.md

 ## Installation

-Extract the files to your becoming waschi webfolder.
+- Extract the files from server/ to your path chosen for Waschi
-Register your waschi at http://waschi.org
+- Register your Waschi at http://waschi.org
-Get your key via mail.
+- Get the keys via mail

+Additional it is possible to set up your own network, for this please look into the source.

-Make a file named key.php with following content
+Make a file named key.php with following content:
 ```php
 	<?php
 		$key1="KEY1_IN_EMAIL";
 		$key2="KEY2_IN_EMAIL";
 	?>
 ```
-...and save it in your waschi webfolder.
+...and save it in your Waschi folder.

 ### Rights
-It's important, that your *webserver has a read/write access* on your Waschi folder.
+It's important, that *your webserver* has read/write access in your Waschi folder

-For me that works using an apache webserver:
+Example settings for a common apache webserver:
 ```bash
 	chown root:www-data /path/to/your/waschi/webfolder
 	chmod 775 /path/to/your/waschi/webfolder
 	chmod -R 664 /path/to/your/waschi/webfolder/*
 ```

-**This may differs from your necessary access configuration.*
+*This may differ from your necessary access configuration*

 ### Clean the list
-I recommend to clear the list every week.
-You can do it via cronjob.
-I'm doing it every sunday in the noon.
-You can do it on your server through typing
+It's recommended to clean up the found, users and pwds lists from time to time

+Example cronjobs:
 ```bash
 	echo "00 12 * * 0 www-data /bin/rm /YOUR/WASCHI/DIR/found 2> /dev/null" >> /etc/cron.d/waschi
 	echo "00 12 * * 0 www-data /bin/rm /YOUR/WASCHI/DIR/users.php 2> /dev/null" >> /etc/cron.d/waschi